 Live video on Facebook is truly interactive as broadcasters engage with their commenters and respond to their suggestions and questions.
 In fact, from initial data, we’ve seen that people comment more than 10 times more on Facebook Live videos than on regular videos.
 We want people watching the broadcast after the fact to feel “in” on the action.
 To achieve this, we will replay comments as they happened during the live broadcast when people watch it later – Facebook

 The social media giant has also included a set of five Live Filters and planning to add the ability to draw or doodle on your video while live in coming days.

-The newly launched feature also lets you to invite your friend to watch the live video.
-So from next time your friends will also enjoy the same broadcast with you – all you need to do – right from the live video just tap on the invite icon and select the friend you want to invite and they will receive a push notification with your invitation.
+The newly launched feature also lets you invite your friend to watch the live video.
+So from next time, your friends will also enjoy the same broadcast with you – all you need to do – right from the live video just tap on the invite icon and select the friend you want to invite and they will receive a push notification with your invitation.

-If you want to watch some of your favorite broadcasts happening all around the world – no need worry about that.
+If you want to watch some of your favorite broadcasts happening all around the world – no need to worry about that.
 Facebook has rolled out a dedicated place on Facebook’s mobile app where you can explore live videos happening in the world and among your friends and communities.

 Launching a live streaming feature will lead Facebook in the video-sharing platform with its over 1.5 billion users worldwide.
 Facebook Live is currently available in 60 countries in the world and you can get a glance of visual view of public live broadcasts that are currently happening via a Facebook Live Map on desktop.